akikoo/grunt-frontend-workflow/README.md

 (http://compass-style.org/), with **SMACSS** (Scalable and Modular Architecture for CSS, http://smacss.com/) and some **OOCSS** (Object-Oriented CSS, http://oocss.org/).
-You can just drop the whole /webroot/assets/scss directory from One Web Boilerplate into /www directory in Grunt Front-End Workflow and it will work.
+You can just drop the whole /webroot/assets/scss directory from One Web Boilerplate into /www directory in Grunt Front-End Workflow and it will work, with only one small path change in /scss/common/_base.scss:

+Change line `@import "../../assets/css/common/normalize.css";` to this: `@import "common/normalize.css";`

 The goal of this workflow is to support modularity and code reuse by organizing code into both common and page-specific packages.
 RequireJS setup is adapted from